 Have you heard of Havasupai?
-It is pretty well known among Arizonians and people who are really outdoorsy.
-This is where we went.
+It is pretty well known among Arizonians and people who are outdoorsy.
 If you're neither of those, allow me to give you a quick run-down of what Havasupai is.

 Havasupai is a canyon inside an Indian Reservation in the south-western part of the Grand Canyon.
 It's known for it's turquoise blue river and waterfalls.
 There are basically two ways to get in and out: hike in or helicopter in.
 It's an 8 mile hike to the village of Supai (the only village) and 1-2 miles past that to the campground and waterfalls.
 In order to go you have to get a permit from the Havasupai Indian Tribe and snag a campsite.
 This is notoriously hard.
 Basically you just call and call until they pick up.
 Our friend did this so I don't have any tips for getting in besides calling a lot, but she did mention they now have a website?
 (Don't quote me).
 The main attractions are hiking to the waterfalls and swimming in them, general adventuring, and being in awe of Mother Nature.

 You do have to be in decent shape for this hike.
-I mentioned before my husband is in great shape.
-I have a decent base but my regular exercise is pretty lame.
-I do something like run two miles twice a week and do a little bit of yoga.
-Like one or two 15 minute sessions.
-At my house.
-While my kids climb on me while I downward dog.
-Hashtag sofun!
 If you don't think you could do a 10 mile hike, don't try to do this until you can.
 It would be seriously so. not. fun.
 I think this is the part where I'm supposed to recommend you ask your doctor if you are unsure if your health permits...

 Back to our weekend.

-Our plan was to hike with our two kids on our backs, letting our oldest walk as much as he was able.
+Our plan was to hike with our two kids on our backs, letting our oldest (age 2 1/2) walk as much as he was able.
 We were going in a group of 7 adults (3 couples one bachelor).
-The couple who got our reservation and pretty much organized this whole trip also have a baby who is about to turn one.
-Having extra adults was a big help.
-Speaking of help, here are a few things we learned in case you decide to do this.
-Or something similar.
+The couple who got our reservation and organized this whole trip also brought their son (almost 1).
+Having extra adults was a big help with the kids (if you have kids and you're reading this you're like...duh).
+Here are a few things we learned in case you decide to do this.

 - We rented a mule to carry all our camping stuff, and it would have been IMPOSSIBLE to do this if we also were carrying our camping gear down.
 Not to mention not any fun.

-- I also think if you have more than two kids who are not old enough to hike a full 10 miles, this would just be impossible.
-Unless you have some really good kid-lessfriends you go with who are willing to carry your kids miles on their back.
+- I also think if you have more than two kids who are not old enough to hike a full 10 miles, this would be impossible.
+Unless you have some really good kid-less friends you go with who are willing to carry your kids miles on their back.